-The Investment Manager believes that equity markets contain unrecognised growth potential and seeks to identify this through the analysis of a company's business model whilst incorporating wider economic and social governance trends, often referred to as fundamental analysis.
+The Investment Manager believes that equity markets contain unrecognised growth potential and seeks to identify this through the analysis of an issuer's business model whilst incorporating wider economic and social governance trends, often referred to as fundamental analysis.
 Equity investment teams at the Investment Manager share a common investment approach, best described as Growth at a Reasonable Price (GARP).

-GARP seeks to identify reasonably priced grow th companies whose qualities are unrecognised by market participants by performing structured fundamental analysis with a disciplined investment process.
-Based on the region, country or sector bias of a Fund, analysis of potential growth companies' includes their future financial performance as well as their business model and management style, while focussing on long-term earnings growth of three to five years.
-The Investment Manager values companies utilising proprietary valuation models that incorporate ESG analysis and macro considerations.
+GARP seeks to identify reasonably priced growth issuers whose qualities are unrecognised by market participants by performing structured fundamental analysis with a disciplined investment process.
+Based on the region, country or sector bias of a Fund, analysis of potential growth issuers' includes their future financial performance as well as their business model and management style, while focussing on long-term earnings growth of three to five years.
+The Investment Manager values issuers utilising proprietary valuation models that incorporate ESG analysis and macro considerations.

-The Investment Manager's strategy favours companies with sustainable or improving business franchises, profitability focused management and strong balance sheets that enable the company to execute its business strategy.
-The Investment Manager regards these companies as higher quality as they provide transparency and allow investment professionals to forecast earnings with greater confidence.
+The Investment Manager's strategy favours issuers with sustainable or improving business franchises, profitability focused management and strong balance sheets that enable the issuer to execute its business strategy.
+The Investment Manager regards these issuers as higher quality as they provide transparency and allow investment professionals to forecast earnings with greater confidence.
 This is further strengthened through the incorporation of a dynamic and forward-looking approach to ESG analysis, with the aim to identify sustainable business practices.
-This empowers the Investment Manager to better assess both the potential risks facing the company and the opportunities presented to it, particularly those not apparent or included in traditional fundamental analysis.
-This facilitates the Fund's portfolio in exhibiting lower volatility over time while propagating better ESG practices.
+This empowers the Investment Manager to better assess both the potential risks facing the issuer and the opportunities presented to it, particularly those not apparent or included in traditional fundamental analysis, and facilitates in propagating better ESG practices.
 The Investment Manager believes that ESG integration, a focus on forward-looking dynamics and active engagement is key to unlocking long-term returns in equity investments.